Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 In this section, we aim to get into contact with the experiments; therefore, we focus on which approximation and parameters best describe the band structure and magnetic configuration (AFM-$b$) experimentally measured in CRO samples.

 As discussed in section \ref{sec:adv}, understanding physical properties have been a significant challenge.
 There are inconsistencies between different experimental measurements and theoretical predictions.
-One of the main inconsistencies between observations and theory was that band structure calculation performed by DFT calculations predicted that CRO is a semi-metal with a high carrier concentration.
+One of the main inconsistencies between observations and theory was that band structure calculation performed by DFT calculations predicted that CRO is a semi-metal with a high carrier concentration \cite{spindensityCa3}.
 However, on the one hand, single-crystal measurements characterized CRO as a low carrier-concentration material on the verge of a metal-insulator.
-On the other hand, the ARPES measurements reveal that CRO displays a low-carrier metallicity but is characterized by a semi-metallic state with a gapped fermi surface.
+On the other hand, the ARPES measurements reveal that CRO displays a low-carrier metallicity but is characterized by a semimetallic state with a gapped fermi surface \cite{markovic2020electronically,horio2021electronic}.
 A summary of contradictions around CRO can be found in ref. \citen{xing2018existence}.

-A previous theoretical study (ref. \citen{danilo}) proposed a mechanism to model the band structure and Fermi surface of CRO at low temperatures based on DFT calculations (along with PS approximation).
-The suggested mechanism aim to explain the electronic changes between T$_{S}$ $<$ T $<$ 30 K, taking into account Hubbard-U in the range 0.5 $<$ U $<$ 1.6 eV, in which at U $=$ 1.4 eV disappears the electronic-like bands at $\Gamma$ accompanied of a spontaneous electronic and structural transition from metal to semi-metallic and from Bb2$_{1}$m to Pn2$_{1}$a structure.
-In such scenario, the emergence of the semi-metallic state could be related to the gap evidenced below 45 K in the optical conductivity spectra\cite{lee2007pseudogap}.
-Besides, the broken translational symmetry of the Pn2$_{1}$a structure could allow the change (spin-) density wave transition as been suggested by experimental research \cite{spindensityCa3}, this model offers a natural explanation that supports the mechanism of density waves formation agreeing with early experimental proves.
+A previous theoretical study (ref.\citen{danilo}) proposed a mechanism to model the band structure and Fermi surface of CRO at low temperatures based on DFT calculations (along with PS approximation).
+The suggested mechanism aim to explain the electronic changes between T$_{S}$ $<$ T $<$ 30 K, taking into account Hubbard-U in the range 0.5 $<$ U $<$ 1.6 eV, in which at U $=$ 1.4 eV emerges a gap at $\Gamma$ point, accompanied of a spontaneous structural transition from Bb2$_{1}$m to Pn2$_{1}$a structure.
+In such scenario, the emergence of the semimetallic state could be related to the gap evidenced below 45 K in the optical conductivity spectra\cite{lee2007pseudogap}.
+Besides, the broken translational symmetry of the Pn2$_{1}$a structure could allow the charge (spin-) density wave transition agreeing with some experimental proves \cite{spindensityCa3}.